 Formulary - protocols updated throughout the year to ensure the formulary is consistent with all clinical treatment protocols.
-Included updates to Calcium Gluconate, Dextrose 10%, Epinephrine Autoinjector, Methylprednisolone, Tranexamic Acid.

 Categorization of Hospitals - updating clinical care capability additions at multiple hospitals in the metropolitan Oklahoma City and metropolitan Tulsa areas.

 Key Advances in MCB/OMD Administrative & Clinical Policies